dyzhuu/personal-companion-bot-workshop/README.md

 **Mac / Linux:** `source venv/bin/activate`\
 **Windows:** `venv\Scripts\activate`

-Once you have your venv setup, you can install the required modules using the following command:
+Once the venv has been activated, you should see `(venv)` at the beginning of the path.
+You can now install the required modules using the following command:

 `pip install -r requirements.txt`

-You can do a final check with `pip list` to see that all the modules have been installed
+You can do a final check with `pip list` to see that all the modules have been installed correctly.

 ---
 # ❗❗TODO: